microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ```

 If users provide the minimal inputs only, `AutoML` uses the default settings for optimization metric, estimator list etc.
-## Automated feature preprocessing in FLAML
-To make the data usable by all the estimators for a given task, FLAML does some automatic data preprocessing.

 ## Customize AutoML.fit()